alexhallam/tv/README.md

 OPTIONS:
     -c, --color <color>
-            There are 4 colors (1)nord, (2)one_dark, (3)gruvbox, and (4)dracula.
-An input of (0)bw will remove color
+            There are 5 preconfigured color palettes:
+                            (1)nord
+                            (2)one_dark
+                            (3)gruvbox
+                            (4)dracula
+                            (5)uncolor (Coming Soon)
+            An input of (5)uncolor will remove color properties.
+Note that colors will make it difficult to pipe output to other utilities.The default value of (0) is reserved to make config/option coloring logic easier.
+            [default: 0]
-            properties.
-Note that colors will make it difficult to pipe output to other utilities [default: 1] -s, --delimiter <delimiter>                      The delimiter separating the columns. [default: ,] -f, --footer <footer>                            Add a title to your tv.
+    -s, --delimiter <delimiter>                      The delimiter separating the columns. [default: ,] -f, --footer <footer>                            Add a footer to your tv.
 Example 'footer info' [default: NA] -l, --lower-column-width <lower-column-width>
             The lower (minimum) width of columns.
 Must be 2 or larger. [default: 2]